-Guilt is a healthy emotion to have when used correctly as often it stops us doing things we shouldn’t to avoid those feelings of guilt, and it prevents people from breaking the law, taking advantage or doing wrong by others.
-Unfortunately sometimes it can stop us doing things we need to, as our beliefs are to be kind to others and help others which is true, when people are unkind to us because we care about those people we don’t always walk away when we should, that self doubt of ” was it me” or ” it wasn’t that bad.”
-And thinking ” if I just do it this way, I can help them. ” we can then be left with feelings of guilt when we realise they are manipulative and walk away.
-Also when we don’t understand the situation we are in, we can Unwittingly become an enabler for their games, then when we realise the extent of what’s genuinely been happening, we are left with feelings of guilt and remorse.
+Guilt is a healthy emotion to have when used correctly, as often it stops us from doing things we shouldn’t to avoid those feelings of guilt, and it prevents people from breaking the law, taking advantage or doing wrong by others.
+Unfortunately, sometimes it can stop us from doing things we need to, as our beliefs are to be kind to others and help others which is true.
+Unfortunately, those beliefs to be kind to others often mean that when people are unkind to us because we care about those people, we don’t always walk away when we should, that self-doubt of ” Was it me?” or ” It wasn’t that bad.”
+And thinking, ” If I just do it this way, I can help them. ” drilled into us by the narcissists gaslighting, we can then be left with feelings of guilt when we realise they are manipulative and walk away.
+Also, when we don’t understand the situation we are in, we can Unwittingly become an enabler of their games.
+When we realise the extent of what’s genuinely been happening, we can be left with feelings of guilt and remorse.

-Narcissistic people don’t feel that guilt, at least not in the way that we do, why they go around doing what they do, most can feel shame for their actions towards others, yet they quickly shift that feeling by projecting their faults onto others, blame-shifting and gaslighting to escape responsibility and avoid accountability.
+Narcissistic people don’t feel that guilt, at least not in the way we do.
+Why they go around doing what they do, most can feel shame for their actions towards others.
+Yet, they quickly shift that feeling by projecting their faults onto others, blame-shifting and gaslighting to escape responsibility and avoid accountability.

-Often with their blame-shifting, the innocent party is the one left with all the guilt and remorse for things they didn’t actually do, and sometimes not in all cases things they did.
+Often with the narcissist’s blame-shifting, the innocent party is left with all the guilt and remorse for things they didn’t actually do, and sometimes not in all cases, something they did.
 This can lead to depression and other mental health problems.

-We all make mistakes, and we can all have errors in judgment, we are human we learn from these, a narcissist does not learn from their wrongdoing as they’ve already blamed those around them, so no longer have the feeling of Guilt, Shame, or remorse to see the error of their ways and change them, why they continue to cycle around their negative life cycle.
+We all make mistakes, and we can all have errors in judgment.
+We are human.
+We learn from these, a narcissist does not learn from their wrongdoing as they’ve already blamed those around them, so they no longer have the feeling of Guilt, Shame, or remorse to see the error of their ways and change them.
+They lack in the empathy for genuine care for others.
+Why often they’ll not feel guilt, only shame if they get caught out.
+Why they continue to cycle around their negative life cycle.

 Some people blame themselves.